-Since the dawn of time, in all societies, music invites us to reflect within and touches the depths of our soul.
-Before being entertaining or folkloric, music has had a meditative and therapeutic function.
-It elevates the soul by awakening the memory of separation from the divine as evoked by Rūmī, the Sufi master founder of the whirling dervish order (mevlevi):
+Since the dawn of time, in all cultures, music invites us to reflect within and touches the depths of our soul.
+Before being entertaining or folkloric, music was performed as a support for meditation and therapy.
+Music elevates the soul by awakening the memory of separation from the divine as evoked by Rūmī, the Sufi master and founder of the whirling dervish order (mevlevi):

 Listen to the ney (the reed flute) complaining about the pains of separation: ‘Since they tore me from my bed of reeds, my complaint makes man and woman groan.
 I want a heart torn by separation to pour into it the pain of desire (…).
 Whoever remains far from his source yearns for the moment when he will be united with it again…’ (Jalāl ad-Dīn Rūmī, Mathnavī).

 The practice of music requires discipline, rigor and passion which in itself can be likened to an alchemical work intended to purify the soul and bring it closer to its source.
-Learning music requires technical and theoretical bases generally transmitted orally from master to disciple.
-The compositions and improvisations are thus part of a given musical tradition together with its melodies and rhythms.
+Learning music requires technical and theoretical bases, generally transmitted orally from master to disciple.
+The compositions and improvisations are thus part of a given musical tradition, woven together with its melodies and rhythms.

 Sabar Dance retreat